SioKCronin/OctoHand/README.md

 # khepri

-This is my first RL agent build with the hope of connecting insights from the cephalopod community
+This is my first RL agent build with the hope of connecting insights from the cephalopod community.

 ## Scorecard